 January 14th, 2019

-On January 10th, Hatboro-Horsham Educational Foundation (HHEF) invited Brittany Shipp, an Emmy nominated NBC 10 Meteorologist, to speak to middle school girls as apart of the Girls STEAM speaker series.
+On January 10th, Hatboro-Horsham Educational Foundation (HHEF) invited Britteny Shipp, an Emmy nominated NBC 10 Meteorologist, to speak to middle school girls as apart of the Girl’s STEAM speaker series.

-Girls STEAM encourages girls to maintain an interest in science, technology, engineering, arts, and math.
-The program invites women from the STEAM fields into our middle school, and high school as examples of successful women in those fields.
-The goal of the program is to inform students of new career choices that they might not know exist in the STEAM fields.
+Girl’s STEAM encourages girls to maintain an interest in science, technology, engineering, arts, and math.
+The program invites women from the STEAM fields into our middle school and high school as examples of successful women in those fields.
+The goal of the program is to inform students of new career choices that they might not know to exist in the STEAM fields.

 Shipp even wrote a children’s book called, “The Meteorologist in Me”.
 The message of the book is to encourage people that we can do anything we put our minds too.

 The overall message Shipp wants to convey to students is to find a career you’re passionate about so work won’t feel like a job.